optimagic-dev/optimagic/docs/source/development/eep-00-governance-model.md

 The governance model strives to be lightweight and based on [consensus](https://numpy.org/doc/stable/dev/governance/governance.html#consensus-based-decision-making-by-the-community) of all interested parties.
 Most work happens in GitHub issues and pull requests (regular decision process).
 Any interested party can voice their concerns or veto on proposed changes.
-If this happens, the estimagic enhancement proposal (EEP) process can be used to iterate over proposals until consesus is reached (controversial decision process).
+If this happens, the Estimagic Enhancement Proposal (EEP) process can be used to iterate over proposals until consesus is reached (controversial decision process).
 If necessary, members of the steering council can moderate heated debates and help to broker a consensus.